 Enter LDAP Password: mypassword,push

-Do not use DUO as an MFA Factor because the LDAP Interface currently does not support it.
-For more information, please refer to the Does DUO Security Work as an MFA Factor for LDAP Interface documentation.
+NOTE: Do not use Duo as an MFA factor as the LDAP Interface currently does not support it.
+For more information, review Okta LDAP Interface Support for Duo Security as an MFA Factor.